Zygo/bees/README.md

 A Brief List Of Btrfs Kernel Bugs
 ---------------------------------

-Fixed bugs:
+Missing features (usually not available in older LTS kernels):

 * 3.13: `FILE_EXTENT_SAME` ioctl added.
 No way to reliably dedup with concurrent modifications before this.
 * 3.16: `SEARCH_V2` ioctl added.
 Bees could use `SEARCH` instead.
 * 4.2: `FILE_EXTENT_SAME` no longer updates mtime, can be used at EOF.

-  Kernel deadlock bugs fixed.
+Bug fixes (sometimes included in older LTS kernels):

+* 4.5: hang in the `INO_PATHS` ioctl used by Bees.
+* 4.5: use-after-free in the `FILE_EXTENT_SAME` ioctl used by Bees.
 * 4.7: *slow backref* bug no longer triggers a softlockup panic.
 It still too long to resolve a block address to a root/inode/offset triple.

 Fixed bugs not yet integrated in mainline Linux:

-* 7f8e406 ("btrfs: improve delayed refs iterations"): reduces the cost of LOGICAL_INO ioctl from 30-70% of bees running time to under 5%.
+* 7f8e406 ("btrfs: improve delayed refs iterations"): significantly reduces the CPU time cost of the LOGICAL_INO ioctl (from 30-70% of bees running time to under 5%).

 Unfixed kernel bugs (as of 4.5.7) with workarounds in Bees: